achafetz/DataPack/DataPack/README.md

 - [ ] PMTCT_EID - include disaggs due to issue?
 - [ ] PMTCT_EID - include POS?
 - [ ] is this the full set of targets?
-- [ ] highlander script data set preferable?
+- [ ] highlander script data set an option?